Novus Terra Digital Hub

 - Supported the launch of 8 independent empowerment hubs by program graduates

-- Successfully implemented programs in Kyaka II refugee settlement
+- Successfully implemented programs in Kyaka II refugee settlement, Pakwach, and Karamoja region

 Our Approach